Want to go global with your business? Multi-currency billing is your ticket to international success. Here’s what you need to know:

 Unified Platform: Use a system that tracks payments across all your currencies.
 It gives you a bird’s-eye view of your finances.

 Unique Identifiers: Give each transaction a unique reference number.
-GoCardless suggests using a "Unique End-to-End Transaction Reference" for each payment.
-It makes tracking and reconciliation easier.
+A Unique End-to-End Transaction Reference (UETR) travels with the payment through the banking chain, which makes tracing and reconciliation far easier.

 Regular Reconciliation: Don’t wait until month-end to match up transactions.
 Regular checks help you spot and fix issues quickly.